Hindu deities: Ishvara

-In Samkhya school of Hindu philosophy, Isvara is neither a creator-God, nor a savior-God.
+In the Samkhya school of Hindu philosophy, Isvara is neither a creator-God nor a savior-God.
 This is called one of the several major atheistic schools of Hinduism by some scholars.
 Others, such as Jacobsen, state that Samkhya is more accurately described as non-theistic.
 Deity is considered an irrelevant concept, neither defined nor denied, in Samkhya school of Hindu philosophy.

-In Yoga school of Hinduism, it is any "personal deity" (Ishta Deva or Ishta Devata) or "spiritual inspiration", but not a creator God.
+In the Yoga school of Hinduism, it is any "personal deity" (Ishta Deva or Ishta Devata) or "spiritual inspiration", but not a creator God.
 Whicher explains that while Patanjali's terse verses in the Yogasutras can be interpreted both as theistic or non-theistic, Patanjali's concept of Isvara in Yoga philosophy functions as a "transformative catalyst or guide for aiding the yogin on the path to spiritual emancipation".

-The Advaita Vedanta school of Hinduism asserted that there is no dualistic existence of deity (or deities).
+The Advaita Vedanta school of Hinduism asserted that there is no dualistic existence of a deity (or deities).
 There is no otherness nor distinction between Jiva and Ishvara.
-God (Ishvara, Brahman) is identical with the Atman (Self) within each human being in Advaita Vedanta school, and there is a monistic Universal Absolute Oneness that connects everyone and everything, states this school of Hinduism.
-This school, states Anantanand Rambachan, has "perhaps exerted the most widespread influence".
+God (Ishvara, Brahman) is identical with the Atman (Self) within each human being in Advaita Vedanta school, and there is a monistic Universal Absolute Oneness that connects everyone and everything.

-The Dvaita sub-school of Vedanta Hinduism, founded in medieval era, Ishvara is defined as a creator God that is distinct from Jiva (individual Selfs in living beings).
-In this school, God creates individual Selfs (Atman), but the individual Selfs never was and never will become one with God; the best it can do is to experience bliss by getting infinitely close to God.
+In Dvaita sub-school of Vedanta Hinduism, Ishvara is defined as a creator God that is distinct from Jiva (individual Selfs in living beings).
+In this school, God creates individual Self (Atman), but the individual Self never was and never will become one with God; the best it can do is to experience bliss by getting infinitely close to God.

 Number of deities

-Yāska, the earliest known language scholar of India (~500 BCE), notes Wilkins, mentions that there are three deities (Devas) according to the Vedas, "Agni (fire), whose place is on the earth; Vayu (wind), whose place is the air; and Surya (sun), whose place is in the sky".
+Yāska, the earliest known language scholar of India (c.
+500 BCE), mentions that there are three deities (Devas) according to the Vedas, "Agni (fire), whose place is on the earth; Vayu (wind), whose place is the air; and Surya (sun), whose place is in the sky".
 This principle of three worlds (or zones), and its multiples is found thereafter in many ancient texts.
 The Samhitas, which are the oldest layer of text in Vedas enumerate 33 devas, either 11 each for the three worlds, or as 12 Adityas, 11 Rudras, 8 Vasus and 2 Ashvins in the Brahmanas layer of Vedic texts.